 - (a) Scope.
 This rule applies in appeals filed under N.C.G.S. § 7B-1001 and in cases certified for review by the appellate courts in which the right to appeal under this statute has been lost. - (b) Filing the Notice of Appeal.
-Any party entitled to an appeal under N.C.G.S. § 7B-1001(a) and (a1) may take appeal by filing notice of appeal with the clerk of superior court and serving copies of the notice on all other parties in the time and manner set out in N.C.G.S. § 7B-1001(b) and (c). - (c) Expediting the Delivery of the Transcript.
+Any party entitled to an appeal under N.C.G.S. § 7B-1001(a) and (a1) may take appeal by filing notice of appeal with the clerk of superior court and serving copies of the notice on all other parties in the time and manner set out in N.C.S. § 7B-1001(b) and (c). - and manner set out in N.C.C.S. § 7B-1001(h) and (c).

+(c) Expediting the Delivery of the Transcript.
 The clerk of superior court must complete the Expedited Juvenile Appeals Form within one business day after the notice of appeal is filed.
 The court reporting manager of the Administrative Office of the Courts must assign a transcriptionist for the appeal within five business days after the clerk completes the form.